doordeck/docs/docs/guide/adding-more-ephemeral-keys-secondary-authentication-checks.md

 openssl pkeyutl -sign -inkey private.key  -rawin -in code | base64
 ```

-You can now send Doordeck the signature, and we'll know that both the verification code is what we expect and that
+You can now send Sentry Interactive the signature, and we'll know that both the verification code is what we expect and that
 you've used the same ephemeral key for verifying - we'll then return a certificate chain that you can use immediately.

 ```shell